-Whether you are a new dad who can see a bit of himself in one of these 10 types of dads or a mum who thanks her lucky stars she isn’t married to a 1950’s type dad, you are bound to meet most, if not all, of these dad-types at some point in your parenting journey.
+Whether you’re a new dad who can see a bit of himself in one of these types of dads, or a mum who thanks her lucky stars she isn’t married to a 1950s-type dad, you are bound to meet one of these dad-types at some point in your parenting journey.

 This dad is really into the stats: what length and weight percentile his baby is in, how many feeds a day his baby is on, how many kilos the baby weighed at the last check-up, head circumference, he’s into it all.
 The only thing he’s not so into, is any actual hands-on baby work.
 He’s all about the stats.
 And telling you about them.